robertmuth/Cwerg/Docs/ast.md

 ### ValNum
 Numeric constant (signed int, unsigned int, real

-    Underscores in `number` are ignored. `number` can be explicitly types via suffices like `_u64`, `_s16`, `_r32`.
+    Underscores in `number` are ignored. `number` can be explicitly typed via suffices like `_u64`, `_s16`, `_r32`.